SenolDemir/demoqa-books-test/README.md

 #### 1. Way:
  - Clone the projects from Github
- - In the project folder open a command line and invoke
+ - In the project folder open a command line and invoke:
    `npx cypress open`